-Your trip to France would not be complete without trying some delicious French bread from the local boulangerie!
+Your trip to France would not be complete without trying some delicious French breads from the local boulangerie!

 Quick Background on French Bread

-Take note that not every single place that sells bread has the title of boulangerie.
+Take note that not every single place that sells pain, bread in French, has the title of boulangerie.
 France takes this national symbol very seriously and, in 1993, set up a law to regulate the sale and fabrication of bread with the Décret Pain (Bread Decree).

 In order to receive the title of boulangerie, bakeries must obey a set of rules:

 Any place that doesn’t respect these regulations is merely a dépȏt de pain.